Jeffries: Trump default comments complicate debt talks

 “When we lift the caps then we can talk about lifting the debt ceiling — that would have to come second or simultaneous,” she said at the time.

-In an effort to break the impasse, Biden hosted a meeting on Tuesday with the top congressional leaders — McCarthy, McConnell, Jeffries and Senate Majority Leader Chuck Schumer (D-N.Y.) — with another meeting of those figures scheduled at the White House on Friday.
+In an effort to break the impasse, Biden hosted a meeting Tuesday with the top congressional leaders — McCarthy, McConnell, Jeffries and Senate Majority Leader Chuck Schumer (D-N.Y.) — with another White House meeting of those figures scheduled for Friday.

 In the meantime, leadership and White House aides have been conducting behind-the-scenes negotiations — talks that leaders of both parties say are bearing fruit.